-I have been reading and collecting information on the web about some social security-related issues in my country Dominican Republic, and honestly, I have read some things that I cannot understand from my perspective of native Dominican, some news has taken out of context and others very exaggerated.
+I have been reading and collecting information on the web about some social security-related issues in my country Dominican Republic, and honestly, I have read some things that I cannot understand from my perspective of native Dominicans, some news has taken out of context and others very exaggerated.

 I understand that a person who visits the country or plans to visit for a few days, may have a very different concept of the social security of the native living in the country, many individual experiences also influence, I have over 30 years living in the Dominican Republic and I can explain from my perspective some things about social security, maybe this information is useful for you.

 If you want to know more tips about security in the Dominican Republic, I wrote a topic about it, you can read it at this link: http://www.kiskeyalife.com/security-in-the-dominican-republic-updated-guide-and-local-tips-for-tourist/

 - 1 My only bad experience Living in Santo Domingo